microsoft/aksworkshop/_entries/02-05 challenge2-4.md

 ---
 sectionid: tls
 sectionclass: h2
-title: Enable SSL/TLS on frontend
+title: Enable SSL/TLS on ingress
-parent-id: advancedclustersetup
+parent-id: upandrunning
 ---

 You want to enable connecting to the frontend website over SSL/TLS.
 In this task, you'll use [Let's Encrypt](https://letsencrypt.org/) free service to generate valid SSL certificates for your domains, and you'll integrate the certificate issuance workflow into Kubernetes.